 Each passage warns us to be slow to anger.
 There is folly—foolish recklessness— associated with unrestrained anger.
 Simply put, you stir up more trouble when you respond in anger.
 As Psalm 37:8 says, “So turn from anger.
 Don’t rage, and don’t worry—these ways frame the doorway to evil” (The Voice).
 Responding in anger only leads to greater harm.

 Why does James strongly urge believers not to respond in anger?
 Because “the wrath of man does not produce the righteousness of God” (vs. 20).
 Your anger cannot generate God’s righteousness.
 It’s not God’s way.
 This is why the scriptures tell us “’Be angry, and do not sin’: do not let the sun go down on your wrath, nor give place to the devil” (Ephesians 4:26-27).
-We can, get angry, but we cannot afford to stay angry.
+We can get angry, but we cannot afford to stay angry.
 We do not have the capacity to hold on to anger.
 It makes us bitter, malicious, and spiteful and leads to sin.
-We cannot allow anger to have that affect on us.
+We cannot allow anger to have that effect on us.
 To do so is to give the devil room to work, and to give way to every evil thing.

 So what do we do when we see injustice, murder, child abuse and wickedness in the world?
 We look to Jesus.
 He alone can carry the weight that we cannot.
 God’s way is peace, love, mercy, and justice.
 And when we love righteousness, we will rid ourselves of anger quickly, giving every care to Jesus.